Naam japo - To remember god throughout the day and night, meditating on the mantra 'Va-hi-gu-ru'

 ਕਛ ਅਢਾਈ ਗਜ ਮਾਨ ਸਾਫਾ ਭੀ ਤੁਲ ਤਾਸ

 The Kashera should be 2 and 1/2 Gaj.
-Keep a waist belt (safa/kamar kassa) – Spoken by Siri Guru Gobind Singh ji (Siri Satguru Vaach), Bhai Daya Singh Ji Rehitnama (Bhai Piara Singh Padam Rehitnama Page 78)
+Keep a waist belt (safa/kamar kassa) – Spoken by Siri Guru Gobind Singh ji (Siri Satguru Vaach), written in Bhai Daya Singh Ji Rehitnama ( Consolidated by Bhai Piara Singh Padam's Rehitnama Page 78)